 The plaintiffs in both the Kirwin and Schubert actions voluntarily dismissed their claims without prejudice.
 The plaintiffs in the Diaz action continued to litigate and filed an amended complaint.
 The Company filed a motion to dismiss the amended complaint in the Diaz action, which the plaintiffs opposed.
-In April 2018, the United States District Court for the Central District of California (the "California District Court") granted the Company's motion and dismissed the plaintiffs' amended complaint in full, noting that its reliance on the sources in the Kerrisdale Report was an insufficient basis to allege securities fraud.
+On April 30, 2018, the US District Court for the Central District of California (the "California District Court") dismissed the plaintiffs' amended complaint in full, noting that its reliance on the sources in the Kerrisdale Report was an insufficient basis to allege securities fraud.
 The Court allowed the plaintiffs an opportunity to amend their complaint, which they did in June 2018.
 The Company again moved to dismiss the new complaint, and briefing on the motion concluded in November 2018.

-On February 22, 2019, the California District Court again dismissed all of the securities class action claims brought against the Company and certain of its officers and directors in the Diaz action, this time without leave to amend.
+On February 22, 2019, the California District Court again dismissed all of the securities class action claims brought against the Company and certain of its officers and directors in the Diaz action, captioned Victor Diaz v.
+Northern Dynasty Minerals Ltd., et al., Case No. CV 17-1241 PSG (SSx), this time without leave to amend.
 The Court ruled in favor of the Company and its officers and directors on all claims and ordered the case closed.

 In March 2019, the Diaz plaintiffs filed a notice of an appeal of the district court's dismissal order, and their appeal was filed with the Ninth Circuit Court of Appeals, in California, in June 2019.
 The Company filed its response in August 2019 and the plaintiffs submitted their reply in October 2019, closing the briefing before the appellate court.
-Subsequent to the reporting period, in April 2020, the appellate court decided that a hearing was unnecessary and, on May 8, 2020, the three appellate judge panel issued a memorandum decision affirming the district court's dismissal of the plaintiffs' claims.
-The plaintiffs may request a rehearing by the appellate court in the coming weeks, and if so, the Company will continue to defend itself vigorously in this action.
+In April 2020, the appellate court decided that a hearing was unnecessary and, on May 8, 2020, the three appellate judge panel issued a memorandum decision affirming the district court's dismissal of the plaintiffs' claims in full.
+The plaintiffs did not request a rehearing before the Ninth Circuit, but may still appeal to the US Supreme Court in the coming months.
+If a further appeal is made, the Company will continue to defend itself vigorously in this action.